Why Something

 Why is there something rather than nothing?
 What is Hegel’s reply to this

 question?
-First, consider Immanuel Kant’s view on something
+First, consider Immanuel Kant’s view on something.

 The most abstract concept … is the concept of something, for that which is different from it is nothing, and it thus has nothing in common with something (Kant 1992, 593/95).

-is the most primitive category—alongside nothing
+For Kant, something is the most primitive category—alongside nothing.

-But for Hegel, by contrast, something
+But for Hegel, by contrast, something is quite a

 developed concept and

-consequently much less abstract than nothing
+consequently much less abstract than nothing.
+In fact, for Hegel, something

-cannot be rightly opposed to nothing
+cannot be rightly opposed to nothing since the former constitutes a

 self-referring determinate being whereas the latter is simply just itself.

-Indeed, another misalignment is that nothing
+Indeed, another misalignment is that nothing is utterly indeterminate and is

 so unstable it immediately